jonnylangefeld/jonnylangefeld.com/_posts/2020-10-31-kubernetes-how-to-view-swagger-ui.md

 Typically you find all this information in an [openapi](https://swagger.io/specification/) specification doc which you can view via the [Swagger UI](https://swagger.io/tools/swagger-ui/), [ReDoc](https://github.com/Redocly/redoc) or other tools of that kind.

 So the next logical step is to google for something like 'kubernetes swagger' or 'kubernetes openapi spec' and you'd hope for a Swagger UI to pop up and answer all your questions.
-But while some of those search results can lead you in the right direction, you won't get pleased with the Swagger UI you were looking for.
+But while some of those search results can lead you in the right direction, you won't be pleased with the Swagger UI you were looking for.

-The reason for that is that the spec for every kubernetes API server is actually different due to [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and therefore exposes different paths and models.
+The reason for that is the spec for every kubernetes API server is actually different due to [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and therefore exposes different paths and models.

-And that leads us to that the kubernetes API server actually has to generate it's very own openapi specification, which we will do in the following:
+And that requires the kubernetes API server to actually generate it's very own openapi specification, which we will do in the following:

 <!--more-->